-The to-do list begins to swell in October, a month when many northern hemisphere sailors start preparing their boats for offshore passages to warmer climates.
-High on many lists is the job of installing jacklines-the lines running along the deck to which we attach our safety tethers.
+High on many to-do lists is the job of installing jacklines—the lines running along the deck to which we attach our safety tethers.
 Jacklines have been in use aboard ships for centuries, and materials have evolved from traditional woven hemp to braided Dyneema, a strong, stiff (high modulus) fiber that is pound-for-pound stronger than steel.

 In the our recent report on jacklines, we try revisit the ideal materials for jacklines-webbing, rope, wire, or a combination.
 We carried out a similar comparison in 2007, but this time around we’re looking more closely at how elasticity can have a dramatic impact on the jackline’s effectiveness.
 One of the most startling conclusions of our current test was that despite the International Sailing Federations (ISAF) generalized approach to jackline standards, the best material for a jackline varies as boat length increases.